joshydavid/information-security-study-notes/resources/scenarios.md

 2. Containment
    - Rate Limiting: Reduces the impact by limiting the number of request a user can make within X duration.
    - Geo-blocking: Block traffic from specific geographic regions that are not relevant to the service
-   - Blackholing: Redirect malicious traffic to a "bllack hole", blocking it from reaching the target server.
+   - Blackholing: Redirect malicious traffic to a "black hole", blocking it from reaching the target server.
 3. Mitigation
    - Use Content Delivery Network (CDN) like Cloudflare, it helps to absorb the traffic and prevent it from hitting the actual server.
    - Engage DDoS mitigation service from ISP